Exploring Cytokinesis and its Crucial Role in Organisms

 What is Cytokinesis?

-In animals, it starts during anaphase, while in plants, it begins in prophase, and concludes in telophase.
+In animals, it starts during anaphase, while in plants, it begins in prophase and concludes in telophase.
 This results in two daughter cells following mitosis, each with an identical chromosomal set.

 After cytoplasmic division, each new cell is enveloped by a cell membrane, and organelles replicate or synthesize within the cytoplasm.
 Unlike chromosome replication, cytoplasmic material isn’t doubled, leading to daughter cells being roughly half the size of the parent cell.
-The daughter cell nuclei are similar in size due to chromosome replication before mitosis.
+The daughter cell nuclei remain similar in size due to chromosome replication before mitosis.

 Process of Cytokinesis